 This course is an introduction to 3-D biomedical visualization.
 Various technologies are introduced, including ultrasound, MRI, CAT scans, PET scans, etc. Students will learn about spatial data structures, computational geometry and solid modeling with applications in 3-D molecular and anatomical modeling.
 Graduate equivalent: ECEG 5333.
 Previously CR 0333.

-COMPUTER SCIENCE
+Computer Science (CPSC)

 CPSC 1101 Introduction to Computing

 3 Credits

 In this course, students learn computational problem-solving techniques through the process of design, implementation, testing, and documentation using the programming language Python.
 The main ideas of computing are explored and students learn the most essential information about computers and technology in today's digital world and the latest computing trends and skills.
 Students will get an understanding of the breadth of computing as a discipline and how it exists in the world by identifying computing applications in society and exposing them to a variety of computing topics.
 Previously CS 0101.

 CPSC 1131 Fundamentals of Programming

 3 Credits

+3 Credits

 Attributes: BUEL Business Elective, ENPC Digital Journalism Production Component

 This course introduces programming constructs and techniques in a logical progression beginning with small problems and basic algorithms through larger scale programs and design.
 While not an object oriented course, classes and objects are used in an ancillary capacity while working on broader topics of software architecture.
 Complete programs will be designed, coded, and debugged in both Java and the C programming language, developing skills necessary to work with more complex software systems.
 Previously CS 0131.

 CPSC 1152 Introduction to Computer Game Modeling

-3 Credits

 This is an introductory computer games modeling course which examines the basics of computer game design and visual effects.
 Students will use graphics software modeling packages to create characters and visual effects, and to develop a computer game idea, including storyline and plots.
 Basic programming techniques may also be taught.
 Previously CS 0152.

-CPSC 1201 Technical Skills for Liberal Arts Majors 3 Credits
+CPSC 1201 Technical Skills for Liberal Arts Majors

+3 Credits

 Students today will need skills in a variety of computer programs and software applications.
 This course is designed for those in the liberal arts (humanities and social or behavioral sciences) who will need these technical skills for their future workplace.
 Specific skill sets include software for word processing, spreadsheet, presentation, conferencing, web page coding, and web page design; other software may be included.
 The course serves those students going into business, publishing, non-profit careers, and a variety of other enterprises for which the liberal arts training must be augmented with specific cyber-related technical competence.
 Open to students with majors in the humanities or social/behavioral sciences only.
 Previously CS 0201.

 CPSC 2231 Programming Workshop

 3 Credits

 Corequisite: CPSC 2231L.
 Prerequisite: CPSC 1131.

 This course covers advanced programming concepts in one or more current programming languages, including syntax and theories.
 It prepares students for adapting to various programming environments and coding in an efficient manner.
 Lab work will accompany the course.
 Previously CS 0231.

 CPSC 2231L Programming Workshop Lab

 1 Credit

 Corequisite: CPSC 2231.

 This lab accompanies the Programming Workshop course for hands-on practice with course concepts.
 Previously CS 0231L.

 CPSC 2232 Data Structures

 3 Credits

 Corequisite: CPSC 2232L.
 Prerequisite: CPSC 2231.

-This course covers abstract data structures such as queues, stacks, heaps, linked lists, trees, graphs, hash tables, and sorting.
-Students apply data structure concept in advanced programming.
+This course presents problem solving with abstract data types such as linked lists, stacks, queues, trees, heaps, and graphs.
+The course revisits recursion and discusses algorithm efficiency.
+The course may also include sorting, reachability, and minimal paths in graphs and their algorithms.
+Students apply data structure concepts in advanced programming.
 Previously CS 0232.

 CPSC 2232L Data Structures Lab

 1 Credit

 Corequisite: CPSC 2232.